 - Get support for you and your teen.

-Other Mental Health Services We Offer in Scotch Plains, NJ
+Other Mental Health Services We Offer in Scotch Plains and Branchburg, NJ

 Counseling for teens isn’t the only service that we offer at Brave Minds Psychological Services.
 We provide individual trauma therapy, food allergy therapy, and couples counseling.
 As well as, postpartum counseling and birth trauma therapy.
 Our services for children and adolescents include teen anxiety treatment, social phobia therapy for teens, child sexual abuse therapy, child anxiety treatment, and more.
-Our services are offered in person at our Scotch Plains, NJ office and through online therapy in New Jersey
+Our services are offered in person at our Scotch Plains and Branchburg, NJ offices and through online therapy in New Jersey